Kristiandior888/MESSENGER/README.md

 Dumb note: i believe this damn bullshit will work.

 Thanks for reading!
-Hope you managed to go through all the steps.
+Hope you managed to go through all the steps without dying from doing these terrible things.